mars-college/mars-rover/audio/README.md

 1. `$ sudo /bin/bash -c "echo -e \"AT+CHUP\r\" > /dev/ttyUSB2"` ends the call.

 * All of this is scripted in `prank.sh`

+## Quirks

+The cheapo USB Audio dongle at times needed to be reset.
+Not sure if this is because of power saving settings.
+I [found a way](https://askubuntu.com/questions/645/how-do-you-reset-a-usb-device-from-the-command-line) to reset the device, which seemed to bring it back online.
+A bit kludgy and hopefully something that a future higher quality device won't require.
+Another possible soultion is [here](http://billauer.co.il/blog/2013/02/usb-reset-ehci-uhci-linux/).